VelislavKarastoychev/euriklis-ds-architect/src/DoublyLinkedList/DOCUMENTATION.md

     console.log(v);
     return v !== 3; // returns false when v===3 to break
   },
-  true, // start from thte tail to the head (when inversed is set to true)!
+  true, // start from the tail to the head (when inversed is set to true)!
 );
 ```